Open-ET/openet-disalexi/CONTRIBUTING.rst

 Contributing to OpenET DisALEXI
 ===============================

-Thank you for your interesting in support the OpenET DisALEXI project.
+Thank you for your interest in support the OpenET DisALEXI project.

 Versioning
 ==========

-The OpenET DisALEXI project is currently in Beta and the version numbers should be "0.0.X" until a non-Beta release is made.
+OpenET SSEBop was developed for Python 3.6.
+The code will likely work on other version of Python 3 but there are no plans to support Python 2.7 at this time.

 Coding Conventions
 ==================